camaraproject/Commonalities/documentation/API-design-guidelines.md

 The API must ensure that the channel where the consumer and the API will exchange information is secure.

 <u>a) TLS and mutual authentication</u><br>
-As for today, it is commonly agreed that all communications over the Internet must be done via secure HTTP (HTTPS) using Transport Layer Security (TLS) to generate a secure and recorded communication channel.
-In some cases, the TLS channel must be more strictly added a mutual authentication process to identify both actors.
+As for today,
+it is commonly agreed that all communications over the Internet must be done via secure HTTP (HTTPS) using Transport Layer Security (TLS) to generate a secure and recorded communication channel.
+In some cases, the TLS channel must be more strictly added to a mutual authentication process to identify both actors.

 Protect communications with TLS is mandatory for all APIs.
 Any API that accepts requests without TLS will not be published to the API Manager.
 The TLS version to use for APIs is TLS 1.2 (for compatibility) and TLS 1.3 (for security and because it is the latest version available).
 The API Manager should not accept requests made with some older versions of TLS.